Gorillaism/Home-Automation-System/README.md

 # Home-Automation-System
 I want to develope a home automation system.

-It is going include home security functions for the door, Tempurature sensor to check the tempurature, Lights functions like dimming and changing colors
+It is going include:
+Home security functions for the door
+Tempurature sensor to check the tempurature
+Lights functions like dimming and changing colors

 ## Hardware
 Magnet contacts     - Door security